gtalarico/pyairtable/docs/source/substitutions.rst

     in the response.
 If combined with view, only records in that view which satisfy the formula will be returned.
 For example, to only include records where ``COLUMN_A`` isn't empty, pass in: ``"NOT({COLUMN_A}='')"``.

+.. |kwarg_typecast| replace:: The Airtable API will perform best-effort
+    automatic data conversion from string values.
+Default is False.